petersenpeter/CellExplorer/docs/tutorials/neuropixels-tutorial.md

 cell_metrics = CellExplorer('metrics',cell_metrics);
 ```

-### 3.3 To work in batch-mode, you can define the list basepaths and basenames of your sessions, and combine them with a dedicated batch script `loadCellMetricsBatch`, before running CellExplorer
+To work in batch-mode you can define the list basepaths and basenames of your sessions, and combine them with a dedicated batch script `loadCellMetricsBatch`, before running CellExplorer

 ```m
 basepaths = {'/your/data/path/basename1/','/your/data/path/basename2/'};
 basenames = {'basename1','basename2'};